 02

-For patients with high prescriptions, thin corneas, dry eye, or those told they're not LASIK or SMILE candidates.
+For patients with high prescriptions, thin corneas, dry eye, or those told they're not LASIK candidates.

 EVO ICL places a biocompatible Collamer® lens behind the iris, delivering crisp, high-definition vision without altering your cornea.